Comparing email previews providers? Discover our new pricing options - chat to sales or book a demo to unlock your savings now

 What is QAA?

-Like manual testing, creating automated QA tests, which that are easily repeatable, can help locate bugs before a product is released and continue to check a program’s integrity even after launch.
-Moreover, automated tests free up programmers to continue focusing on new functionality and enhancements, rather than chasing elusive bugs.
+Quality assurance automation (or QAA) includes creating tests which are easily repeatable, can help locate bugs before a product is released, and continue to check a program’s integrity even after launch.
+Automated tests free up programmers to continue focusing on new functionality and enhancements, rather than chasing elusive bugs, with their tests automatically running in the background all the time.

 Household names such as Facebook, Google, Paypal, and CapitalOne all rely on automated testing to ensure their offerings meet quality standards.
-With these large companies, even a bug occurring 0.01% of the time can mean thousands of complaints across the world.
+With companies of this scale, even a bug occurring 0.01% of the time can mean thousands of complaints across the world and inundated support teams.

-Developers have to set up and define test cases and scenarios at various levels.
-It’s important to look at end-to-end tests, unit tests, API tests, and integration tests.
-With apps adding ever more complex innovations to stand out, automated testing is essential to make this a possibility.
+It’s important to consider end-to-end tests, unit tests, API tests, and integration tests.
+With apps adding ever more complex innovations to stand out, automated testing is essential to feasibly test all potential uses and paths through the product.

 You can start automated tests in one of a few ways.
 Developers can run automation software with the push of a button at any time, or they can set up a schedule for the automation software to follow.
 It’s also a great idea to configure tests so that they are run every time a code change is submitted, ensuring that nothing is overlooked; this is referred to as continuous integration (CI).